paulross/pymemtrace/docs/source/tech_notes/cPyMemTrace_ReferenceTracing.rst

         return -1;
     }

+In ``pymemtrace/src/cpy/cPyMemTrace.c`` there is a fuller implementation of this as ``cpyReferenceTracingSimpleType`` which has the following additions:

+* It has a Python interface :py:class:`pymemtrace.cPyMemTrace.ReferenceTracingSimple`.
+* The Python interface means that it can be used as a context manager.
+* Multiple context managers can be used, the outer one is suspended and restored when the inner one exits.

+See :ref:`examples-cpymemtrace-reference-tracing` for how this is used and the results of tracing.

-You can run this in the C project under the debugger and set a breakpoint in the callback function:
+You can also run this in the C project under the debugger and set a breakpoint in the callback function:

 .. raw:: latex